Anxiety in a nutshell…

 I’ve read that (unlike pharmaceutical drugs) skullcap can help restore optimal function of the nerve cells – making it especially beneficial if your nerves are all over the place.

-I sometimes enjoy a little amount of this herb in the evenings if I need a extra help to find peace and calm.
-I tend to take just enough (half a teaspoon of the dried herb) to allow gentle relaxation rather full on sleep-induction.
-I make it up as a tea infusion, blending it with passionflower and lemon balm for complementary effects.
+I sometimes enjoyed a little amount of this herb in the evenings if I needed a extra help to find peace and calm.
+I took just enough (half a teaspoon of the dried herb) to allow gentle relaxation rather full on sleep-induction.
+I made it up as a tea infusion, blending it with passionflower and lemon balm for complementary effects.